YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-AI-DesignPattern.md

   - Agent System
 ---

 The aim of this note is to give a brief introduction to the design patterns used in building agent systems.
-By an *agent system* I mean a program in which a language model is placed inside a loop: it is given a goal, a set of tools it may call, and some working memory, and it decides for itself which tool to call next until the goal is met.
-The interesting engineering question is not "which model is best" but rather: **what should be in the model's context at each step, and who decides what happens next — the model, or the program around it?** Almost every design pattern below is an answer to one of these two questions.

 We divide the note into two parts: (1) the common design patterns for agent systems, and (2) a case study of the agent system I built for my own mathematical research.
 > An agent system is a way of trading determinism for flexibility.
 The design patterns are the tools for buying back as much determinism as the task requires.

 ---